ShreyanJain9/bskyrb/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+And configure the type checker:

 ### Type checking

 bskyrb uses [.rbs type definitions](https://github.com/ruby/rbs).
 To check for accuracy, run `bin/typecheck`.
 Not all of the output will be useful, especially during rapid development, but it is a good idea to have types at least for the bluesky objects.

 Use the [`rbs collection` tool](https://github.com/ruby/rbs/blob/master/docs/collection.md) to manage definitions for third-party dependencies, for example HTTParty.
+Use `bundle exec rbs collection install` to download third-party definitions (**you will need to do this before `bin/typecheck` will work**).

 ### Formatting

 So nobody has to argue about formatting, bskyrb uses the `standard` gem.
 Run `bin/format` to format the code in this repo.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bskyrb.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/bskyrb/blob/master/CODE_OF_CONDUCT.md).
+Please do!

+### TODO

+- Fix build

 ## License